fdazen/fda-documentation/users.md

 The process is the same as editing one!

-- To **Deactivate** a shift, simply un-check the box under the column _Status_ on the right hand side of the screen:
+- To <span class="label label-info">DEACTIVATE</span> a shift, simply un-check the box under the column _Status_ on the right hand side of the screen:

 ![Users_25.png]({{site.baseurl}}/images/Users_25.png)